What is the point of doing this for just “one year”?

 What if a theatre signs up for the Jubilee but fails to live up to its pledge?

-The Jubilee has no enforcement committee and is not looking to become a police force.
+The Jubilee has no enforcement committee.
 It’s a party, not a law.
 We hope all theatres will pledge.
-We hope that all theatres will fulfill their pledges.
+We hope that all theatres will work to manifest a diverse, inclusive, and intersectional vision of their 2020-2021 seasons to the fullest degree.
 We hope if a theatre has trouble fulfilling its pledge that it will reach out to us, to other theatres, to you.
 But we do not plan on punishing or publicizing a list of successes or failures.
 The change in the American theatre is the success.

 Why is the Jubilee so far in the future?